Kolten Wong Player Props: Mariners vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 11th in the league with a collective 8.9 strikeouts per nine innings.
+- The pitching staff for the Pirates has a collective 8.9 K/9, which ranks 13th in MLB.

-- The Pirates have the eighth-ranked team ERA across all MLB pitching staffs (3.83).
+- The Pirates have the ninth-ranked team ERA among all league pitching staffs (3.85).

-- Velasquez gets the start for the Pirates, his eighth of the season.
-He is 4-3 with a 3.06 ERA and 34 strikeouts in 35 1/3 innings pitched.
+- Ortiz gets the start for the Pirates, his fourth of the season.
+He is 1-2 with a 4.02 ERA and eight strikeouts in 15 2/3 innings pitched.

-- His most recent time out came on Thursday, May 4 against the Tampa Bay Rays, when the righty went three innings, surrendering one earned run while allowing two hits.
+- The right-hander's most recent appearance was on Monday against the Texas Rangers, when he threw 7 2/3 innings, surrendering two earned runs while giving up five hits.

-- The 30-year-old has a 3.06 ERA and 8.7 strikeouts per nine innings across seven games this season, while allowing a batting average of .211 to opposing hitters.
+- The 24-year-old has an ERA of 4.02, with 4.6 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .297 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.